sanskriti-ss/bindingaffinity/README.md

 ### Ablation Study (MLP readout, 50 epochs, stratified 70/15/15 split)

+## The ablation study uses a stratified 70/15/15 training/validation/test split with random seed 42.
+The quantum-kernel study uses a stratified 80/20 training/test split with random seed 42.
+Experiment-specific preprocessing and model-selection procedures are implemented in the corresponding scripts.

 | Condition | R² | Pearson r | RMSE (pKi) | Notes |
 |-----------|------|-----------|------------|-------|
 | **A — Classical MLP (no quantum)** | 0.7775 | 0.8893 | 0.881 | Baseline |